 This is happening every day in hospitals and clinics everywhere, in part because vascular access is not adequately covered in nursing or medical school.
 This specialty and vital component of healthcare delivery is generally learned on-the-job by watching other clinicians perform insertions, care and maintenance.

 We are committed to protecting patients through advocacy and education by helping them understand and define what is normal with their PIVs and other access devices.
-AVA also educates clinicians on important aspects of vascular access like site and device selection.helps fund research, scholarships and initiatives that elevate the standard of catheter care and the competence of the people who administer them.
+AVA also educates clinicians on important aspects of vascular access like site and device selection.
+The AVA Foundation helps fund research, scholarships and initiatives that elevate the standard of catheter care and the competence of the people who administer them.

 Vascular Access requires dedication and understanding.
 Andy went to the hospital for hip surgery, not to get a PIV - but he could have ended up staying much longer (and possibly never leaving) because of it.